Lelio-Brun/Obelisk/README.md

 To avoid name clashes, in particular when using the `-package` option and eg. importing multiple grammars with the same LaTeX commands names, or in the case where one of the syntax construction name matches one already defined LaTeX macro, you can specify a common prefix for the commands with the option `-prefix <myprefix>`.

+As `end`-beginning commands are forbidden in LaTeX, commands creating from rules with names beginning with `end` are automatically prefixed with `zzz`.

 #### HTML
 The HTML file uses internal CSS stylesheet which allows one to customize the output (in a poorer way than in the `latex` mode).